RangerMauve/blog.mauve.moe/posts/decentralized-social-media.md

 - User choice
 - It's like email

-Decentralized social media works by getting rid of the single owner and spreading the ownership accross a network.
+Decentralized social media works by getting rid of the single owner and spreading the ownership across a network.
 These platforms implement open protocols for servers to use to talk to each other between different implementations.
 So long as each server has enough overlap, they can transfer data between each other and present it to the user in a cohesive format.
 The result of this is user choice where they can choose the server and the type of implementation that suits them while still being able to interact with folks that have their own preferred servers.
 If this sounds like a lot, this is pretty much how email works.
 You register with a provider, and it figures out how to interact with other providers.

 ![A bunch of faces and several clouds, all looking at each other in a mess](../images/dsm/decentralized.svg)